Reconcyl/eso/imma/README.md

 ./exec -q input.immi # suppress warnings if the file is smaller than 131K
 ```

 This interpreter has only been tested to work on Linux (specifically, Alpine Linux running in WSL and using whatever assembler flags `zig cc` passes to libclang).
+It also doesn't support the external memory extension.

 There is a Makefile, but all it knows how to do is compile those two programs.